Audience Targeting in Feature Flags

 4. Rules

-For example, if you want to target consumers who have purchased a new product, define a rule of "users who purchased a product belonging to the 'new product' category" and a rule of "users who purchased a product with the word 'new' within the product name".
-As long as one of the rules is satisfied, they will become a target.
+To limit your audience to specific users, you must define at least one rule.
+You can set up to 10 rules for each target, and each rule operates independently.
+Consequently, if even one of the rules is satisfied, the user will be included in the target.
+For example, to target consumers who have purchased a new product, you could define a rule for "users who purchased a product belonging to the 'new product' category" and another rule for "users who purchased a product with the word 'new' within the product name."
+If either of these rules is satisfied, the user becomes a target.

 5. Conditions

-Each condition will have the AND operator applied and the targeting will only occur for a user that has all of the conditions satisfied.
-For example, if you target Android users among mobile operating systems and users in their 30s, both the conditions "users with Android mobile operating systems" and "users in their 30s" must be satisfied.
-Hence depending on your needs, you will either add a target rule or a target rule condition within a target rule.
+A target group must have at least one condition upon creation, and each target rule can have up to 10 conditions.
+All conditions within a rule are combined using the AND operator, meaning targeting will only occur if a user satisfies all conditions.
+For instance, if you target Android users among mobile operating systems and users in their 30s, both the conditions "users with Android mobile operating systems" and "users in their 30s" must be satisfied.
+Therefore, depending on your needs, you will either add a new target rule (OR logic) or add a condition within an existing target rule (AND logic).

 6. Properties